-Physical therapists, sometimes called PTs, help injured or ill people improve their movement and manage their pain.
-These therapists are often an important part of rehabilitation and treatment of patients with chronic conditions or injuries.
+Physical Therapists help injured or ill people improve movement and manage pain.
+They are often an important part of preventive care, rehabilitation, and treatment for patients with chronic conditions, illnesses, or injuries.

 Webforms